 Filed in Department Of Commerce

-Wednesday, April 13, 2011
+Wednesday, June 13, 2012

-Tuesday, February 15, 2011
+Tuesday, May 15, 2012

-September retail sales showed slight gains, according to data released by the United States Department of Commerce and the National Retail Federation (NRF).
+Coming off of the holiday shopping season, January retail sales turned in positive performances and showed signs of slow but continuing economic improvement, according to data from the United States Department of Commerce and the National Retail Federation.

-Retail sales in August showed modest increases, according to data released earlier today by the United States Department of Commerce and the National Retail Federation (NRF).
+Spurred to a large degree by a decent holiday shopping season, December retail sales showed sequential and annual growth, according to data released by the United States Department of Commerce and the National Retail Federation (NRF).

 View all categories and topics